Principles of Citizen Journalism

 Correcting mistakes online

 How should an online publication handle corrections when it publishes a mistake?
 Should the error remain in the text but flagged?
 Corrected with an editor’s note?
-Or should the mistake be struck out?
+Or should the mistake be

 This Flash screencast, Best Practices in Correcting Errors, looks at corrections policies at online publications, including CNET, the New York Times, Washington Post, Chicago Tribune and blogs like BoingBoing.